vinyjoshi/Team-Charpentier/README.md

 ### Dependencies
 The dependencies required to run the following Scripts are mentioned below, make sure you have these installed before running the scripts on your Local Machine.

-* ### dos2unix : sudo apt install dos2unix
-This Program is used in the Final bash script to compensate for the fact that most the scripts were written in Window OS.
-When running these scripts in Linux, they give an 'bad interpreter' error due to the different conventions used in Window and Linux when going to a new line.
-In Windows it uses ("\r\n") whereas in Linux its just ("\n")

 * PHP : https://windows.php.net/download#php-7.3
 * Bash : None
 * R : https://www.rstudio.com/products/rstudio/download/#download